KxSystems/docs/docs/cloud/gcpm/architecture.md

 ---
 title: Reference architecture | Google Cloud | kdb+ and q documentation
 description:
-date: December 2020
+date: April 2021
-author: Glenn Wright
+author: Ferenc Bodon
 ---
 # Reference architecture for Google Cloud

 Kdb+ is the technology of choice for many of the world’s top financial institutions when implementing a tick-capture system.
 Kdb+ is capable of processing large amounts of data in a very short space of time, making it the ideal technology for dealing with the ever-increasing volumes of financial tick data.

+KX clients can lift and shift their kdb+ plants to the cloud and make use of virtual machines (VM) and storage solutions.
+This is the classic approach that relies on the existing license.
+To benefit more from the cloud technology it is recommended to migrate to KX Insights.

+[KX Insights](https://code.kx.com/insights/) provides a range of tools to build, manage and deploy kdb+ applications in the cloud.
+It supports interfaces for deployment and common ‘Devops‘ orchestration tools such as Docker, Kubernetes, Helm, etc. It supports integrations with major cloud logging services.
+It provides a kdb+ native REST client, Kurl, to authenticate and interface with other cloud services.
+KX Insights also provides kdb+ native support for reading from cloud storage, and a packaging utility, QPacker to build and deploy kdb+ applications to the cloud.
+By taking advantage of KX Insights suite of tools, developers can quickly and easily create new and integrate existing kdb+ applications on GCP.

+Deployment:

+-   [QPacker](https://code.kx.com/insights/qpacker/docs/quickstart/) – A packaging utility that supports q, Python and C libraries.
+-   [Detailed guide](https://code.kx.com/insights/kx-core-app-charts/docs/helloworld/) to using Helm and Kubernetes to deploy kdb+ applications to the cloud.

+Service integration:

+-   [QLog](https://code.kx.com/insights/qlog/docs/quickstart/) – Integrations with major cloud logging services
+-   [Kurl](https://code.kx.com/insights/kurl/docs/quickstart/) – Native kdb+ REST client with authentication to cloud services

+Storage
+-   [Kdb+ Object Store](https://code.kx.com/insights/objstor/docs/quickstart/) – Native support for reading and querying cloud object storage

 ## Architectural components

 The core of a kdb+ tick-capture system is called kdb+tick.

-[Kdb+tick](../../learn/startingkdb/tick.md) is an architecture which allows the capture, processing and querying of timeseries data against real-time, streaming and historical data.
+[Kdb+tick](../../learn/startingkdb/tick.md) is an architecture which allows the capture, processing and querying of timeseries data against realtime, streaming and historical data.
 This reference architecture describes a full solution running kdb+tick within Google Cloud which consists of these bare-minimum functional components:

--   data feeds
+-   datafeeds
 -   feed handlers
 -   tickerplant
--   real-time database
+-   realtime database
 -   historical database
 -   KX gateway